granular-software/template-express-oauth-sqlite/packages/mcpresso/docs/vercel-storage-setup.md

 This usually means:
 1. Dynamic client registration is working
 2. But the server isn't persisting the registered clients
-3. Solution: Set up Vercel KV or Postgres storage
+3. Solution: Set up Vercel Blob or Postgres storage

 ### Storage Not Working

-1. Check if KV/Postgres is linked to your project
+1. Check if Blob/Postgres is linked to your project
 2. Verify environment variables are set
 3. Check Vercel dashboard for storage status